USDTL Research

 Neonatal Cord Tox Panel and Maternal Perinatal Fentanyl Exposure: A Retrospective Chart Review

-Study Design: Medical record review was conducted for perinatal administration of fentanyl and the detection of fentanyl in the corresponding routine UC toxicology.
+A medical record review was conducted for the perinatal administration of fentanyl and the detection of fentanyl in the corresponding routine UC toxicology.
 Specimens were initially tested with immunoassay followed by mass spectrometry (n = 62).

 Published by: United States Drug Testing Laboratories on 22-Apr-2022